jeelfaldu7/jeelfaldu7/README.md

 ## 💻 What I Do

-📊 Aspiring Data Scientist passionate about turning complex datasets into actionable insights
+📊 Data Scientist passionate about turning complex datasets into actionable insights

 🧪 Bridging biology and data science with an analytical mindset and scientific curiosity